canonical/ubuntu-packaging-guide/introduction-to-ubuntu-development.rst

 willingness.

 Getting a change into Ubuntu as a new contributor is not as daunting as it seems and a very rewarding experience.
-It's not only about learning something new and exciting, but also about sharing the solution and solving a problem for millions of users out there.
+It is not only about learning something new and exciting, but also about sharing the solution and solving a problem for millions of users out there.